vduttadev/simple-s3-gradle-plugin/README.md

 The following Gradle tasks are provided.

-### S3Upload

-Uploads one or more files to S3.
-This task has two modes of operation: single file upload and directory upload (including recursive upload of all child subdirectories).
-Properties that apply to both modes:

-  + `bucket` - S3 bucket to use *(optional, defaults to the project `s3` configured bucket)*

-For a single file upload:

-  + `key` - key of S3 object to create
-  + `file` - path of file to be uploaded
-  + `overwrite` - *(optional, default is `false`)*, if `true` the S3 object is created or overwritten if it already exists.

-By default `S3Upload` does not overwrite the S3 object if it already exists.
-Set `overwrite` to `true` to upload the file even if it exists.

-For a directory upload:

-  + `keyPrefix` - root S3 prefix under which to create the uploaded contents
-  + `sourceDir` - local directory containing the contents to be uploaded

-A directory upload will always overwrite existing content if it already exists under the specified S3 prefix.

 ### S3Download

 Downloads one or more S3 objects.
 This task has two modes of operation: single file